Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 Most AI demos start from nothing.

-The model is very good at this, because it has seen a million variations of exactly that.
+The model is good at this because it has seen many versions of that work.

 Now compare that to the thing you actually work on:

-The hard work here is not “write code.”
-The hard work is “change something without breaking three other things we forgot about, or didn’t know existed.”
+The hard work is not writing code.
+The hard work is changing something without breaking three other things you forgot about or did not know existed.

 You still need to do the boring stuff: